Who we are & what we do

-The Clerk's Office is located at the Whitworth Centre, Station Road, Darley Dale, DE4 2EQ.
+The Clerk's Office is located in the Lady Whit, Whitworth Centre, Station Road, Darley Dale, DE4 2EQ.

 Darley Dale lies in the Derwent Valley in Derbyshire.
 It is situated in the heart of the UK, 20 miles north of the city of Derby, on the border of the Peak District National Park between Matlock and Bakewell.

 For further information relating to the services offered by the Town Council please contact the Town Clerk who will be happy to give advice and assistance.